 Court hands Pirates' Kang a suspended jail term over crash

-SEOUL, South Korea (AP) A South Korean court has handed Pittsburgh Pirates infielder Jung Ho Kang a suspended two-year prison sentence for fleeing the scene after crashing a car into a guardrail while driving under the influence of alcohol.
+SEOUL, South Korea (AP) Pittsburgh Pirates infielder Jung Ho Kang received a suspended two-year prison sentence for fleeing the scene after crashing a car into a guardrail while driving under the influence of alcohol.

-Kang was twice previously fined on drunk driving-related charges in 2009 and 2011.
-He is in the third year of a four-year contract he signed with Pittsburgh in 2015 after a stellar eight-year career in South Korean professional baseball.
+Kang was previously fined twice on drunk driving-related charges in 2009 and 2011.
+He is in the third year of a four-year, $11 million contract he signed with Pittsburgh in 2015 after a stellar eight-year career in South Korean professional baseball.

-According to police in the latest auto incident, Kang did not stop after driving a rented BMW into a guardrail at about 3 a.m. while returning to his Seoul hotel in December.
-The crash damaged the guardrail and the car, and police said Kang's blood alcohol level at the time of the crash would have been 0.084 percent, which is above the country's 0.05 percent legal limit.
+According to police, Kang didn't stop after driving a rented BMW into a guardrail at about 3 a.m. while returning to his Seoul hotel in December.
+The crash damaged the guardrail and the car.
+Police said Kang's blood alcohol level at the time of the crash would have been 0.08 percent, which is above the country's 0.05 percent legal limit.